It’s basically Beauty and the Beast, if the beast were Belle’s uncle.

 Drunken apologies: All is forgiven and then some: Oh, I think I dozed off.
 I didn’t miss anything, did I?: Full hug presented in all its glory: It started off a little goofy but…YOU SEE THESE CAPS RIGHT?

 (She looks so much like Joanne Whalley in Willow.
-If you’ve read my old Borgias write-up then you know that Joanne Whalley in Willow is my everything.
-That would make a great fancast for older!Maria.)
+She would make a great fancast for older!Maria.)

 And we cannot leave off without Maria telling her uncle that Wrolf is now a lion: